 The Ronna K. Jablow Mediation Fellowship provides annual fellowship support for Maryland Carey Law students to work with a community mediation center.

-The purpose of the Fellowship is to continue Ronna’s legacy in advancing the cause of alternative dispute resolution and supporting conflict resolution in the community.
-Each Fellow will receive a stipend of $4,000 - $5,000 to work approximately 300 hours during the summer in which the grant is awarded (generally ten, 30-hour weeks).
+In 2022 the Jablow Mediation Fellowship celebrated five years of summer fellows.
+The purpose of the fellowship is to continue Ronna’s legacy in advancing the cause of alternative dispute resolution and supporting conflict resolution in the community.
+Each fellow will receive a stipend of approximately $6,000 to work 400 hours during the summer in which the grant is awarded.

 Fellows will work with Community Mediation Maryland (CMM) to support its coalition of 18 grassroots mediation programs serving the state of Maryland.
 The 18 individual centers provide free mediation services for neighborhood, family, business, school, and personal conflicts.
 CMM aims to address social issues by finding out where relationships matter, and finding ways to bring mediation to those situations.
 The community mediation centers work in partnership with courts, schools, grassroots organizations, and government agencies to ensure access to mediation at any stage of a conflict.

 CMM advances collaborative conflict resolution in Maryland through educating the public, providing training and quality assurance, conducting research, and creatively applying mediation to social challenges.
-The area of focus for the Fellow will vary annually based upon the needs of CMM.
-More information on Community Mediation Maryland.
+The area of focus for the fellow will vary annually based upon the needs of CMM.